MFA in TV and Screenwriting: In-Depth

 - Notable writers and show runners speak regularly at workshops, including Dawn Prestwich and Nicole Yorkin of “Z: The Beginning of Everything,” an Amazon series based on the life of Zelda Fitzgerald; Dara Resnick of “I Love Dick” and writer and produce on “Castle;” Glenn Mazzara of “The Walking Dead” and creator of “Damien;” and Linnie Green of “Nip/Tuck,” “Masters of Sex” and “Boss.”

 New this year, we’re launching the Jan Marino Scholarship for Women over 55.
-For more information, email [email protected].
+For more information, see our MFA Scholarship page or email [email protected].

 Our students and graduates have already accomplished great things...and we're just getting started.